Nonrefundable Deposit, Remaining Balance

 On a clear day, Mount Shasta can be seen from over 100 miles (160 km) away.
-Free from big city lights, our new destination allows for you to enjoy star-filled nights under a rich and complex wilderness backdrop.
+Free from big city lights, this popular destination allows you to enjoy star-filled nights under a rich and complex wilderness backdrop.
 This snow-covered, sacred landmark towering over Shasta/Trinity National Forest land, is just 60 miles south of the Oregon border in wooded northern California, midway between San Francisco and Portland, Oregon.
 Her dormant volcano peak rises 14,179 feet (4322 m) high and is the second highest volcano within the Pacific Basin’s notorious “Ring of Fire.”
 Water from five glaciers provide moisture for lush meadows teaming with wildflowers, great pine and red fir forests, high alpine lakes, tumbling streams and dramatic waterfalls before finally flowing down the Sacramento Valley and into the San Francisco Bay.

 6 Participants Maximum

-Topics CoveredThis 5 day workshop begins with a 3 hour ‘Advanced Methods in Night Photography’ class at a nearby indoor facility in Mount Shasta, CA. In addition, we will shoot three nights at numerous locations throughout the Mount Shasta Area with two 4-hour post processing in-class sessions.
-During this alumni workshop, we will concentrate on advancing your skills mastering the art of capturing the Milky Way and moonlit landscapes, composite panoramas, focus on depth-of-field stacking, and much more.
-Our updated 70+ page post-processing booklet will be provided to all participants.
-As always, during all field work we will follow ‘Leave no Trace’ principles to minimize any impact on the alpine environment.
-With over 65 topics you will:
+This 5 day workshop begins with a 3 hour ‘Introduction to Time-lapse Photography’ class at an indoor facility near Mount Shasta, CA. In addition, we will shoot three nights at numerous locations throughout the area with two 4-hour post processing in-class sessions.
+This workshop will concentrate on capturing time-lapse footage of the Milky Way, create animated star trails, capture sunsets, and much more.
+As part of your introduction, you will receive an updated copy of our 65+ page workshop booklet with step-by-step instructions about all phases of post processing for personal reference.
+During all field work, we will follow “Leave No Trace” principles to minimize any impact on the fragile alpine environment.
+With over 70 topics you will:

 *Must be 18 or older to participate.
 Prices do not include meals, accommodations, gear, transportation, or incidentals.
 A 50%, non-refundable deposit is required to reserve your space for the workshop.
 The remaining balance is due 60 days prior to the scheduled workshop start date.
-Please pay the balance in full by June 2, 2018, or your space may be forfeited.
+Please pay the balance in full by April 21, 2023, or your space may be forfeited.
 Please read our terms & conditions for more info.